elislibrand/pixel-blackjack-new/README.md

 * 'Space' to clear the board

 ## TODO
-* Begin Animator class
-* Add animation queue
+* Clean up project code
 * Player/dealer bust when over 21
 * Bet cannot be 0